koybe/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software distributed under GPL.
 Git has a mutable indel called stage.
-Git tracks changes of files i know.
+Git tracks changes of files and i know it.